 There is one downfall to this bidding strategy in that it is only an average and in some case, you may have actually incurred a loss on your sales due to the outliers Cost per click for certain keywords.

 This automated bidding strategy is useful when you looking to outrank a competitor.
 It allows Google to change your bids in order to specifically outrank a specific competitor of you advertising another domain.

 When you first employ this strategy it may take some time (typically a day) for Google to update your bids.
 Google will update you bids daily and it may take up to one week for you to start seeing results.

 - Text and Banner Ads

 Google advertising has two main segments.
 One being the search network where your ads are found on the search results page, and the other is the display network, where your businesses banner ads can be displayed on the website depending on the user viewing it at the time.

-With Display Network Marketing your banner ads are showed to a larger amount of users online depending on the targeting methods specified.
+With Display Network Marketing your banner ads are shown to a larger amount of users online depending on the targeting methods specified.

 There are a number of targeting method for the display network including but not limited to:

-This enable you to target users who have had certain interests over a prolonged period of time.
-For example someone who is interested in fitness and has been for a long time may be the right person to target for a position available at an opening gym.
+This enables you to target users who have had certain interests over a prolonged period of time.
+For example, someone who is interested in fitness and has been for a long time may be the right person to target for a position available at an opening gym.